DRMF/mediawiki-extensions-MathMenu/doc/md/dev/modules.md

 			called when a left click is performed.
 Every left click action is performed.
 May be ommitted.
 			@this An instance of JOBAD.modules.loadedModule
 			@param target The element that has been left clicked on.
 			@param JOBADInstance The instance of JOBAD the module is initiated on.
 			@returns Returns true iff it performed some action.
 		*/
+	},
+	dblClick: function(target, JOBADInstance){
+		/*
+			called when a double click is performed.
+			@this An instance of JOBAD.modules.loadedModule
+			@param target The element that has been double clicked on.
+			@param JOBADInstance The instance of JOBAD the module is initiated on.
+			@returns Returns true iff it performed some action.
+		*/